chicken55pvzrebalanced/Plants-vs.-Zombies-Rebalanced/README.md

 To access the gpNext/packs, press f9 and "open folder" on the bottom.

-For more, go to pvzge.com/en!
+For more, go to pvzge.com/en

+Thank you for visiting this GitHub repo!